dehimer/simple-ng-app/README.md

 			.	scrolling for sides
 		.	content for right side
 		.	do grid for books
-*	.	color of active link
+	5	color of active link

-.
-TO BUY ENERGY DRINK!

-	.	loopback
+*	.	loopback
 	.	group files by types

 	.	branch with material ui for elements